aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 print(f'The l2 difference between the computed solution and the exact solution is:\n{diff}')
 ```

-We can represent graphically the exact solution and the computed solutions in contour plots and compare them along one line in the computational domain:
+We can represent graphically the exact solution and the computed solution in contour plots and compare them along one line in the computational domain:

 ```{code-cell} ipython3
 fig, (ax_1, ax_2, ax_3) = plt.subplots(1, 3, figsize=(16,5))